diepvantien/TikTok-Original-Video-Downloader/README.md

 3. Click **Load unpacked**
 4. Select the folder containing the extracted extension files
 5. The extension is now installed and ready to use!

+### Chrome Web Store

+The extension will be available on the Chrome Web Store soon.
+Once approved, you can install it directly from there with a single click.

 ---